Grade 6 Language Arts

 Punctuation

 Sixth grade students build on their foundational punctuation knowledge by learning more advanced techniques to enhance their writing.
-They are already familiar with punctuating basic sentences, questions, and dialogue using quotation marks, commas, and other punctuation.
-At this stage, they explore new forms like commas, parentheses, and dashes to add complexity to their sentence structures and make their writing more engaging, while also refining their understanding of proper capitalization throughout their work.
+They explore how commas, parentheses, and dashes can add complexity to their sentence structures and make their writing more engaging.

 How Night Zookeeper can help